 Which Proportional Representation systems are we ranking and how do they function?

-Watch this video for a quick explaination of the 3 types of proportional voting systems on B.C.’s ballot
+Watch this video for a quick explanation of the 3 types of proportional voting systems on B.C.’s ballot

 How do they compare to each other?